 The next four cultural attractions are based in Al Ain, the Oasis city that sits 160kms south of Abu Dhabi city centre.
-It is also known as the cultural capital of the UAE, home to the country’s founding father and steeped in history.
+It is also known as the cultural capital of the UAE, home to the country’s founding fathers and steeped in history.

 9. Al Ain Palace Museum

 The historic royal residence of the UAE’s founding father HH Sheikh Zayed.
 This beautifully restored homestead in Al Ain is a vast contrast to the modern-day Presidential Palace in Abu Dhabi city.

 The palace was his primary family home until 1966 and has been restored and turned into a museum of the Al Nahyan family’s history.
 Delving into HH Sheikh Zayed’s personal and political life, it gives you a good taste of what life was like in the UAE before the discovery of oil.
 You can also have a go at trying to understand the Al Nahyan royal family tree!